A Molecular Trap for Capturing Radioactive Organic Iodides from Nuclear Waste

 Intellectual Property & Development Status:

-Patent pending.
+Patent issued.
 Available for licensing and/or research collaboration.

 Patent Information: